AndreaAlberti07/Amazon-books-reviews-ML/documents/workplan.md

    - **Metric**: Correlation coefficient (e.g., Pearson's correlation) between review length and helpfulness ratings.
 Plot the correlation coefficient as a function of the review length.

-   - **Model**: Linear Regression.

-   - **Description**:
-     - Add a column for each review's length.
-     - Use the review length as the predictor variable and the helpfulness rating as the target variable. (i.e. activate feature only above a given threshold)
-     - Train a linear regression model to predict helpfulness ratings based on review length.
-     - The correlation coefficient can also be calculated as a post-processing step.

 - **Missing Values**:

   - `review/text`: set missing values as empty string